Promoting Civic and Political Engagement

 Since 2008, NCCE has supported efforts to register, inform, and mobilize student voters.
 In addition to sharing information and facilitating training on key election-related topics, we have disseminated nearly $100,00 in mini-grants to campuses throughout the state and facilitated Election Engagement Fellows programs.

-In 2016, we trained and supported student Election Engagement Fellows on 11 of our member campuses.
-In 2020, we supported Election Engagement Sustainability Fellows, faculty and staff members on three member campuses charged with forming an election coalition and developing a three-year election engagement plan.
+In 2016, we hosted regional network meetings on the topic “Student Voter Engagement in North Carolina: Issues and Strategies.”
+Representatives from 21 campuses attended.
+That same year, we trained and supported student Election Engagement Fellows on 11 of our member campuses.
+In 2020, we launched the Election Engagement Sustainability Fellowship which engaged faculty and staff members on four member campuses charged with forming a voting coalition and developing a three-year election engagement plan.

 Civil Discourse and Dialogue

-NCCE launched our civic discourse and dialogue efforts in 2013, and since that time, we have trained over 800 faculty, staff, and students to moderate the National Issues Forum deliberative dialogue method, introduced our network to 12 additional discourse and dialogue models, and provided funding to campuses to promote and facilitate dialogue.
+NCCE launched our civic discourse and dialogue efforts in 2013, and since that time, we have introduced and trained thousands of faculty, staff, and students in 12 dialogue and deliberation models.

 Student Leadership Development for Public Service & Social Change